CamLee27/CamLee27/README.md

 I'm a Cybersecurity and Management Information Systems graduate from Millikin University with a minor in Entrepreneurship.

-I enjoy working with technology, troubleshooting problems, and learning how systems work behind the scenes.
-My experience includes cybersecurity labs, cloud infrastructure, networking, databases, web development, automation, and hands-on IT support.
+I enjoy troubleshooting problems, learning how systems work behind the scenes, and building projects that give me practical experience.
+My background includes cybersecurity labs, cloud infrastructure, networking, databases, web development, automation, and hands-on IT support.

-I am currently gaining experience supporting technology in a manufacturing environment while continuing to build my cybersecurity and technical skills.
+I am currently gaining experience supporting technology in a manufacturing environment while continuing to develop my cybersecurity and technical skills.

 ## About Me